asyncapi/generator/docs/generator_template.md

 ```

 `{ channels }`:the TopicFunction component accepts a custom prop called channels and in your template code, you can call the comment as shown in the snippet below:
-`getTopics(channels)`: Returns a list of objects, one for each channel with two properties, name and topic.
+`getTopics(channels)`: Returns a list of objects, one for each channel with two properties; name and topic.
 The **name** holds information about the operationId provided in the AsyncAPI document while the **topic** holds information about the address of the topic.

-> Link to where they can read more about it
->
-Import the component in your template code in **index.js**.
-The final version of your template code should look like this:
+Import the `TopicFunction` component in your template code in **index.js** and add the template code to generate the functions to topics that the Temperature Service application is subscribed to.
+In your case, .The final version of your template code should look like this:

 ```js
 import { File, Text } from '@asyncapi/generator-react-sdk'